Collectics Variety

 photo 3

-Very pretty ceramic double Grey Poupon Dijon branded condiment dish with vibrant red, blue, and green floral decoration handpainted on the interior of the two 2.5" diameter bowls.
+Very pretty ceramic double Grey Poupon Dijon branded mustard condiment dish with vibrant red, blue, and green floral decoration handpainted on the interior of the two 2.5" diameter bowls.
 The detail is very strong in the flowers, but what we really like is the color and the size, small enough to use for a variety of purposes and to put most anywhere.
 The bottom is marked "Grey Poupon Dijon 1777" and has an artist's mark.
 The entire piece is in mint condition, and it measures approximately 5.0" long, 2.5" high, and 2.5" wide.

 $24.00